DenShlk/image-download-tool/README.md

 # image-download-tool

-Fast, lightweight and NOT reliable tool for dowloading tons of images.
+Fast, lightweight and NOT reliable tool for downloading tons of images.

 ### How to use